 - Bus shelters

 We can help in some of these matters by contacting the relevant departments at MK Council.

 The Parish Council holds public meetings on the first and third Wednesday of each month.
 December and August have no second meeting.

 Members of the public and press are entitled to attend meetings unless shown otherwise.
 The first 15 minutes of every meeting is for the public to speak.
 Public are not allowed to speak at all after this point.
-Please check our website for a schedule of dates.
+Please check our calendar for a schedule of dates or contact us.